 - Remove from the oven and leave to cool for a few minutes before transferring to a wire rack.

 - Store in an airtight container.

-If you prefer a totally sugar free biscuit, omit the maple syrup and use 3 to 4 tablespoons of milk and flavour with ½ teaspoon of salt.
+If you prefer a totally sugar free biscuit, omit the maple syrup and use 3 to 4 tablespoons of milk and flavour with ¼ teaspoon of salt.
 Calories are based on using sunflower margarine and maple syrup in the recipe.
 Nutrition information is approximate and meant as a guideline only.

 Pin my Digestive Biscuits Recipe for later: